SomeshChevella/Apache-Hadoop-Map-Reduce--Basic-Sentiment-Analysis-on-Yelp-Dataset/README.md

-The ouput file int the directory contains the sorted expected output
+The output file in the directory contains the sorted expected data.

 Description:
 In this project we will use Hadoop MapReduce to implement a very basic “Sentiment Analysis” using the review text in the Yelp Academic Dataset as training data.